 A reality being faced by car manufacturers.
 Early movers are offering vehicles and services to capture the car share/ride markets.
 BMW with DriveNow for instance.

 Systems that already use AI, such as digital supply chains, smart factories, and other industrial processes that form industry 4.0, will need to include AI in their simulation models.
 For example, with digital twins (AL intro paper) and what-if analysis systems, the AI components can be directly embedded in the simulation model to allow testing and forecasting.

 Applying AI to optimization and calibration is another key opportunity in simulation modeling.
 Agent based systems often have a lot of parameters and to explore all their permutations can require impractical run times.
 Machine learning and intelligent sampling can be used to create meta-models that can deliver dramatic speed increases for large-scale agent based models.

 In the case of deep learning, components can be developed to replace rule-based models.
 This is possible when considering human behavior and decision making.
 These deep learning components can either be used in simulation models to reflect the real system, or simulation models can be used to train the AI components.
-By generating the data sets necessary for neural network training, simulation models can be a powerful tool when deploying deep learning.
+By generating the data sets necessary for neural network training, simulation models can be a powerful tool when deploying deep learning in the real world.